-- a.
+- b.
 Designation of the Floodplain Administrator.
-The Director of the Department of Building and Safety for the County of Riverside, or his designee, is hereby appointed to administer, coordinate, implement and enforce this ordinance by granting or denying development permits in accord with its provisions. - b.
+The Director of the Department of Building and Safety for the County of Riverside, or his designee, is hereby appointed to administer, coordinate, implement and enforce this ordinance by granting or denying development permits in accord with its provisions. - c.
 Duties and Responsibilities of the Floodplain Administrator.
 The duties and responsibilities of the Floodplain Administrator shall include, but not limited to the following: - 1.
 Permit Review.
-Review all development permit applications to: - a) Determine if permit requirements of this ordinance have been satisfied; and - b) Make substantial improvement and substantial damage of existing structures determinations; and - b) All other required state and federal permits have been obtained. - 2.
-Assurance.
-Assure procedures are coordinated with other departments/divisions and implemented by the County staff and take

-- any remedial actions necessary to administer and implement this ordinance. - 3.
+Review all development permit applications to: - a) Determine if permit requirements of this ordinance have been satisfied; and - b) Make substantial improvement and substantial damage of existing structures determinations; and - c) Assure that all other required state and federal permits have been obtained. - Assurance.
+Assure procedures are coordinated with other departments/divisions and implemented by County staff and take any remedial actions necessary to administer and implement this ordinance. - 3.
 Referrals.
-Refer public to RCFC&WCD or CVWD for review, use and development of other Base Flood data. - 4.
-Submittals.
-Forward separate applications to RCFC&WCD or CVWD for technical review. - 5.
-Notification.
+Refer public to RCFC&WCD or CVWD for review, use and development of other Base Flood data.

+- 4. Submittals.
+Forward separate applications to RCFC&WCD or CVWD for technical review. - Notification.
 Notify other appropriate agencies of alteration or relocation of watercourses, changes on Base Flood Elevations due to physical alterations and changes in corporate boundaries. - 6.
 Retention.
 Retain records of approved variances for floodplain development. - 7.
 Reimbursement.
-Reimburse RCFC&WCD and CVWD for any review and input either agency provides on separate applications. - c.
+Reimburse RCFC&WCD and CVWD for any review and input either agency provides on separate applications. - d.
 Consultation and Review by Other Agencies.
-Due to the subject matter expertise and functions of other agencies, the County intends to submit any separate applications required under this ordinance to the Riverside County Flood Control and Water Conservation District or the Coachella Valley Water District for review and input in accordance with the provisions of this ordinance. - d.
+Due to the subject matter expertise and functions of other agencies, the County intends to submit any separate applications required under this ordinance to the Riverside County Flood Control and Water Conservation District or the Coachella Valley Water District for review and input in accordance with the provisions of this ordinance. - e.
 Duties and Responsibilities of RCFC&WCD and CVWD.
 The duties and responsibilities include the following: - 1.
-Review and process separate applications within their respective jurisdictions. - 2.
-Maintain a record of all applications reviewed and approved including the application form, accompanying plans and Elevation Certificate. - Obtain, review and reasonably utilize any base flood elevation and floodway data available.
-Calculating base flood elevation, if necessary.
+Review and process separate applications within their respective iurisdictions. - 2.
+Obtain and maintain a record of all applications reviewed and approved including the application form, accompanying plans and Elevation Certificate.
+In addition to the requirements of the building code and these regulations, and regardless of any limitation on the period required for retention of public records, the Floodplain Administrator shall maintain and permanently keep and make available for public inspection all records that are necessary for the administration of these regulations and the flood provisions of the building codes, including Flood Insurance Studies and Flood